PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 “A giant apple.” she answered.
 “Nice to meet you Jack.”

-Jack did not seem to notice the last part which was her favourite; he was absorbed.
+Jack did not seem to notice her greeting which was her favourite part.

-“What you planning to do with that then?”
+“What you planning on do with it?”
 Jack asked.

+Tom was sure she had answered this already.
 “I want to sell it.”
-Tom answered not showing any annoyance at being ignored or having to repeat herself.

 “Oh.” said Jack.
-“What for?” then clarifying, “How much you asking for it?”
+“What for?” quickly clarifying, “How much you asking for it?”

 “A cow.”
 Kim demanded.